bolanzach/ztalks/readme.md

 > At the moment, the compiler messes up at times when adding new components or pages.
 Usually running the compiler again will fix it.

 > You should manually create a `/dist` folder as the compiler will not create it.
 This allows you to add other static files, like images, to the build.

+## Deployment

+I'm a cheap and simple fuck, so I use [AWS Amplify](https://aws.amazon.com/amplify/) to host.
+Just push this guy to `master`.